 - The best ways to reduce your cart abandonment rates

-Shopping Cart Abandonment Statistics: Editor’s Choice
+Shopping Cart Abandonment Statistics for 2021: Editor’s Choice

 - The average abandonment rate is 65.23%.